duyp/mvp-template/README.md

-# mvp-template
-Advanced MVP Template for new project
+# Advanced MVP Template for new project